About the Journal

 work that contains up to 20% similarity with another text is considered acceptable. above that, following verification of a larger percentage, notification is sent to the author so that he or she can reduce this figure to below 20%.

-the editorial team at childhood & philosophy and the authors who publish in the journal consider the guidelines on gender equity in research (sex and gender equity in research – sager) to govern the reporting of information about gender in the design of the study, as well as the analysis of data and the results and interpretation of the findings. in addition, childhood & philosophy observes the gender equity policy in the formation of its editorial board.
+the editorial team of childhood & philosophy and the authors who publish in the journal consider in their work the guidelines on sex and gender equity in research (sager) that guide the reporting of gender information in study design, data analysis, and the results and interpretation of findings. in addition, childhood & philosophy observes the gender equity policy in the formation of its editorial board, encourages inclusive language and attention to accessibility, and periodically reviews this policy to maintain its alignment with contemporary demands in humanities research.

 ethics committee